dmccreary/clocks-and-watches/docs/kits/tm1637/running-clock.md

 # Full Running Clock Using the TM1637

-I'll create a detailed example of a running clock using the TM1637 display.
-This builds on some of the concepts shown in the clock-driver.py file you shared, but simplified for the TM1637.
+In this section we create a detailed example of a running clock using the TM1637 display.
+This builds on some of the concepts shown in previous clock examples, but simplified for the TM1637.

 ```python
 import tm1637